aimengaba/aimengaba.github.io/_pages/about.md

 I am a Computer Science PhD candidate at <a href='https://www.cics.umass.edu/'>University of Massachusetts Amherst</a>, working with <a href='https://cyxiong.com/'>Dr. Cindy Xiong Bearfield</a> at the intersection of **Human-Computer Interaction (HCI)**, **Human-Centered AI**, and **Data Visualizations**.

-I use an interdisciplinary approach in my research, drawing from HCI, physcology, and social science.
+I use an interdisciplinary approach in my research, drawing from HCI, phychology, and social science.
 My work spans topics such as **human-AI interactions**, **explainable AI (XAI)**, and **accessibility**.
 What ties it all together is a commitment to understanding how people navigate and experience technology in complex real-world contexts.

 I am a **mixed-methods** researcher, employing innovative human-centered study design methods, from interviews, and surveys, to trust games, speculative + participatory design.
 My Ph.D. research is focused on Explainable AI (XAI), with the end-goal of making AI more transparent and safe to use.
 I investigate user trust and the perception of bias in ML models, along with methods to improve user trust by improving model fairness.